-Diversity and inclusion (D&I) as an organizational initiative goes far beyond simply doing the right thing.
+Diversity, equity, and inclusion (DE&I) as an organizational initiative goes far beyond simply doing the right thing.
 Research shows that a diverse and inclusive workplace improves innovation, motivates collaboration, and increases retention of young talent.
 But even today, the definition and importance of diversity and inclusion, as well as how companies approach it, remains in flux.
-That being said, there is one bucket within D&I that has stayed consistent over the past few decades: the intersection of D&I and the generations topic.
-We have found that leading the D&I conversation with a generational lens can help people begin from a point of inclusion, safety, and confidence—thus paving the way for tougher but more genuine and impactful conversations.
+That being said, there is one bucket within DE&I that has stayed consistent over the past few decades: the intersection of DE&I and the generations topic.
+We have found that leading the DE&I conversation with a generational lens can help people begin from a point of inclusion, safety, and confidence—thus paving the way for tougher but more genuine and impactful conversations.

 1.)
 Inclusivity: There is something for everyone